paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-053-harmful-algal-bloom-and-hypoxia-research-and-control.md

 (11) the Council on Environmental Quality;

-(12) the Centers for Disease Control and Prevention; and
+(12) the Centers for Disease Control and Prevention;

+(13) the Army Corps of Engineers; and

-(13) other Federal agencies as the President considers appropriate.
+(14) other Federal agencies as the President considers appropriate.

 **(b) Assessment of harmful algal blooms**